seng438-winter-2022/seng438-a3-R41Ryan/Assignment3-ReportTemplate.md

 # 6 Pros and Cons of coverage tools used and Metrics you report

 The coverage metrics we reported were line (statement), branch, and method.
-We only used eclemma for coverage calculations and eclemma was very easy to use.
-It was also already automatically downloaded on eclipse which also made things easier.
+We only used EclEmma for coverage calculations and EclEmma proved to be very easy to use.
+Our decision to use only EclEmma was based on the fact that is was already installed in eclipse, saving any time that would be spent trying to get other porgrams working.
+Additionally it covered two of the suggested metrics, line and statement, and no other coverage software we researched providied condition coverage so nothing was missed by using EclEmma.

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.